RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/resilient-apps/07-circuit-breaking.md

 * [Grafana Dashboard](http://grafana-istio-system.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/dashboard/db/istio-dashboard)

+>> **NOTE**: It make take 10-20 seconds before the evidence of the circuit breaker is visible within the Grafana dashboard, due to the not-quite-realtime nature of Prometheus metrics and Grafana refresh periods and general network latency.

 Notice at the top, the increase in the number of **5xxs Responses** at the top right of the dashboard:

 ![5xxs](/redhat-middleware-workshops/assets/resilient-apps/5xxs.png)